kingdom-art/Web-Security-Labs/owasp-top-10/Readme.md

 - A09 – Security Logging and Monitoring Failures
 - A10 – Server-Side Request Forgery

+  ## 📈 Status Legend

+- ⏳ Not Started
+- 📖 Currently Learning
+- ✅ Completed
+- 🔄 Reviewing

+---

+## 🎯 Goal

+Build a practical understanding of each OWASP Top 10 category through hands-on labs, documentation, and continuous practice.

 > All demonstrations are performed in authorized training environments.